 So, for nearly 100 years, we’ve followed the 5-day work week model.
 But now, as more flexible work week structures are emerging, that may be changing.

 Why is the 4-Day Work Week Gaining Popularity Now?

 You may find yourself wondering why the 4-day work week is suddenly gaining momentum.
-Well, it may be that we’re experiencing the perfect storm for companies to prioritize and invest in their employees.
+Well, it may be that we’re experiencing the perfect storm for companies to prioritise and invest in their employees.